Mountaineer Hang Gliding Association

 All pilots must maintain a minimum 150ft clearance above or around any roadways or power lines along the flight path.

 All pilots must wear a helmet when flying the site.

-All pilots must carry DHV certified reserve parachute.
+All pilots must carry a certified reserve parachute.

 All pilots must fly with a VHF-FM radio.

-All pilots must carry a “tree kit” containing a minimum of 50 feet of rescue cord in case of an unplanned landing in a tree where an extraction may be necessitated.
+All pilots must carry a “tree kit” containing 50 feet of rescue cord in case of an unplanned landing in a tree where an extraction may be necessitated.

 Any pilot wishing to fly the site must register at the State Park headquarters at Canaan Valley.